build-on-aws/content/AUTHOR_QUICK_START.md

 ## Writing style

 Content on BuildOn.AWS is original content and has a friendly style.
 Our content reviewers will help you make sure your content is in this style so you can build trust and rapport with the technical community.

+## Republishing content from other platforms

 We are accepting limited republishing requests for content from other platforms at this time, please submit [a request](LINK TBD) to republish.
+Please note that you need to be the original author for the content piece, and if accepted, we will set up a canonical link for the content piece on BuildOn.aws to point to the original location as the source of truth.

 ### Be You